 Every freelancer or sole trader contractor needs 1) a suitable office, 2) suitable office equipment, and 3) the equipment (including software) they need for their particular business.

-Many small business managers, particularly sole trader businesses and freelancers who don't need a large office, manage their business from an office they've set up in their own home.
-Businesses that employ staff who need to work in their office (rather than contractors who work in their offices) need a larger office space so usually have an external office.
-Some sole trader businesses and freelancers also manage their businesses from external offices for various reasons.
+Many owner/operators - e.g. sole trader businesses and freelancers - manage their business from an office they've set up in their own home; whereas usually businesses that employ staff who work in their office need a larger office space which is usually not based in their home.
+Some sole trader businesses and freelancers also choose to not work at/from home for various reasons.

-The benefits of operating your office from within your home include being very close to your work and more flexible in regard to work hours than a person who works in an external office; and setting your office and equipment just the way you like it which is not always the case if you're sharing your office space with other people.
-Home-based offices also have lower costs than external offices.
-However, working from a home-based office has its own set of challenges.
+There are benefits of operating your office from within your home; e.g. being very close to your work and more flexible in regard to work hours than a person who works in an external office; setting your office and equipment just the way you like it, which is not always the case if you're sharing your office space.
+The running costs of home-based offices are usually less expensive than of external offices.

-Small business managers whose work requires them to travel a lot have to take their essential office equipment with them, wherever they go.
+Owner/operators or freelancers whose work requires them to travel have to take their essential office equipment with them wherever they go.
 They usually have to make do with whatever office chair, desk and storage space they can find at the time they need to do their work.
 Wherever they end up doing their work - whether that be administration or doing paid computer work such as scribing, writing or editing - wherever they and their computer are can be called a mobile, or virtual, office.

-Apart from equipment and software, you need a particular set of personal skills and qualities to run your own business which I call the 'six Cs'.
+Apart from equipment and software, you need a particular set of personal skills and qualities to run your own business which some people call the 'soft skills' but I call the 'six Cs'.
 I will discuss the six Cs you need to manage a small business in a future article.

 This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into an online transcription, scribing, writing, editing and proofreading business.